Upper Two Medicine Lake

 |Parking Lot Longitude||-113.36954|

 Hikers have the option of starting their hike to Upper Two Medicine Lake from either the North Shore Trailhead at the Two Medicine Campground, or the South Shore Trailhead at Two Medicine Lake.
 However, you can shave roughly 4.8, or 6.4 miles, respectively, off your roundtrip hike by taking the shuttle boat across Two Medicine Lake.
-The following describes the hike for those wishing to take the boat to the west end of the lake.
+The following describes the hike for those taking the boat to the west end of the lake.
 Please note that there is a fee for the shuttle ride.

 After arriving at the boat landing your hike begins with a walk along a short section of boardwalk that passes over a sensitive, boggy area.
 Although I've never seen one here, this is likely a good place to spot a moose, especially during the morning hours.
 A short distance later you'll arrive at the South Shore Trail junction, which connects hikers with the Two Medicine Pass Trail.
 To continue towards the lake you should proceed straight ahead here.